Payment difficulties

 • You may be charged late fees for delinquency, which can add to your Total Loan Cost.

-• You may lose any interest-rate reduction programs for which you were eligible.
+• You may lose any interest rate reduction programs you were eligible for.

 • Late payments may be reported to consumer reporting agencies and can have a negative impact on your credit report.

-Default is the most serious—it means you’ve failed to repay your student loan and can have serious consequences.
+Default is the most serious—it means you’ve failed to repay your student loans and can have serious consequences.

 • Once your student loan is in default, the entire Current Balance becomes due, not just the missed monthly payments.